Guide on wellbeing: time management

 When we consider time a limited resource, it is easier for us to act intentionally with this precious resource.
 Here are some tools that you can use to increase the intentionality in your use of time:

 - Create a vision for the year: Create a mind map of the important areas of your life and the things you would really like to get done by the end of the year.
 Choose the kinds of goals that make you feel really excited about life!
-Keep your mind map somewhere visible, perhaps on your wall, so that you do not forget about it.
+Keep your mind map somewhere visible, perhaps on your wall, so that you don’t forget about it.

 - Plan goals for your week/day: Pick the goals from your monthly checklist, your calendar and your to-do lists that feel right to you on a specific day or week.
 Don’t cram too many things onto your list, and instead pick 1-3 things that are really important.